davnn/safecheck/README.md

 # safecheck

 Opinionated combination of typechecking libraries.
-Safecheck is a (very) minimal wrapper of to provide a unified and simple to use interface:
+Safecheck is a (very) minimal wrapper of the following libraries to provide a unified and simple-to-use interface:

 - typechecking [beartype](https://github.com/beartype/)
 - shapechecking [jaxtyping](https://github.com/google/jaxtyping)